 Each client has full discretion to seek a broker-dealer/custodian to hold your assets and allow DCA to execute transactions on your behalf.
-In making this selection, we will assist clients in determining their broker-dealer/custodian based on a wide range of factors, including, among others:
+DCA does not presently have an existing relationship with any preferred custodian and instead leaves the selection of the custodian of client assets up to each client.